dino-rodriguez/optibnb/feature_creation/features.md

 In addition, below are some of the reviews on the listings that guests have left behind.
 Right away we can see that the reviews range with regards to their lengths and content.
 In addition, they also range in the language in which they are written in.
-For exampel the second review appears to be written in German, while the fifth review appears to be written in French.
+For example the second review appears to be written in German, while the fifth review appears to be written in French.
 This is something we should be cognizant of when constructing our bag of words feature.

 We may have to do a little bit of cleaning on our review dataset as well.